|View on TensorFlow.org||Run in Google Colab||View source on GitHub||Download notebook|

 # Start TensorBoard. %tensorboard --logdir logs/image # Train the classifier. model.fit( train_images, train_labels, epochs=5, verbose=0, # Suppress chatty output callbacks=[tensorboard_callback, cm_callback], validation_data=(test_images, test_labels), )

 Notice that accuracy is climbing on both train and validation sets.
 That's a good sign.
 But how is the model performing on specific subsets of the data?

-Select the "Images" tab to visualize your logged confusion matrices.
-Check "Show actual image size" at the top left to see the confusion matrix at full size.
+Scroll down the "Time Series" dashboard to visualize your logged confusion matrices.
+Check "Show actual image size" at the bottom of the "Settings" panel to see the confusion matrix at full size.